BlockchainCommons/Research/papers/bcr-2021-001-request.md

 ---

-### DEPRECATED: Superceded by Envelope-Based Requests and Responses
+### DEPRECATED: Superseded by Envelope-Based Requests and Responses

-This document has been superceded by requests and responses composed using Gordian Envelopes.
+This document has been superseded by requests and responses composed using Gordian Envelopes.
 The content below is now deprecated and of historical interest only.

 ### Introduction